Getting in and out of bed is easy when you’re young and healthy. It’s something you do every single day, usually without even thinking twice about it.

 Consider a bed stool with a handle.
 These also give you a steady place to hold on while climbing the steps.

-Small pets such as cats and dogs may make use of them as well!
+For an elderly person with a pet, cats and dogs may make use of them as well!
 The steps can be used to help the animal climb onto the bed without scratching the linen.

 Tips to Avoid Falls at Bedtime